 This study is the third in a series examining the characteristics and school experiences of a nationally representative sample of youth with disabilities.
 NLTS 2012 focuses on students ages 13 to 21 (in December 2011) but also includes a small sample of students without disabilities to enable direct comparisons of students with and without individualized education programs (IEPs).
 It is part of the congressionally-mandated National Assessment of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004, P.L.
 108-446) and is supported with funds authorized under Section 664 of the Act.
 The study will address such question as:

 Survey data collection was completed and analysis of the data is underway.
-Reports describing the survey results will be announced on http://ies.ed.gov/ncee/.
-The report on the review of transition research studies was released August 19, 2013 (see http://ies.ed.gov/ncee/pubs/20134011/index.asp).
+Reports describing the survey results are scheduled for release in 2016 and will be announced on http://ies.ed.gov/ncee/.
+A report assessing existing research on the effectiveness of transition strategies for youth with disabilities was released August 19, 2013 (see http://ies.ed.gov/ncee/pubs/20134011/index.asp).